SunXLei/SRender/readme.md

 ## Binaries for Usage

-The pre-built binaries can be found in binary_exe_file document.
+The pre-built binaries can be found in bin folder.
 You can start with binaries and obj assets.
-(Note: the obj document should be placed in the parent directory of binaries)
+(Note: the obj folder should be placed in the parent directory of binaries)

 The obj models are a little bit big, it can also be downloaded from here: